The Rehabilitation Technician is a key associate at Hope Network whose primary responsibilities include:

 12. Must be able to pass the Medication Administration class and to administer medications with minimal errors in accordance with medication administration guidelines/expectations.

-13. Valid drivers license with driving record acceptable according to Hope Network policy.
+13. Valid drivers license with driving record acceptable according to Hope Network policy, preferred (Driver's License may be required by some programs).
 If applicable, proper licensure to perform chauffeur duties.

 14. Ability to articulate and actively support the mission of the corporation to various audiences.